rbisdorff/Digraph3/docSphinx/tutorial.rst

     distribution :  [0, 0, 5, 0, 0]
     nbh depths   :  [0, 1, 2, 3, 4, 'inf.']
     distribution :  [0, 0, 5, 0, 0, 0]

-    # the line graph of the 5-cycle graph
+We may compute the line graph of the previous 5-cycle graph.

     >>> lg = LineGraph(g)
     >>> lg
     *------- Graph instance description ------*